Why do I say one thing and mean another?

 Because what you mean leaves your head fully formed and arrives in someone else's head filtered through their mood, vocabulary, and assumptions.
 The REIS framework calls the gap communication distortion.

-The short answer: because there are two transmissions happening at the same time.
-The first is the sentence you said.
-The second is your posture, tone, pace, eye contact, and the small hedges around the sentence — everything the REIS framework calls signal vs noise.
-Listeners weight the second transmission far more than the first.
-When the two contradict, the listener trusts the noise and ignores the signal.
+Two transmissions happen at the same time.
+The first is the sentence.
+The second is your posture, tone, pace, eye contact, and the small hedges around it — what the REIS framework calls signal vs noise.
+Listeners weight the second far more than the first.
+When they contradict, the listener trusts the noise.

 The gap between what you mean and what they receive has a name: communication distortion.
-It is produced by vocabulary mismatch (the same word means different things in two heads), emotional charge (what the listener is feeling colors what they hear), unspoken assumptions, and tone-content conflict.
-None of these are anyone's fault.
-All of them are the sender's responsibility, because the sender is the only party with the leverage to close the gap.
+It comes from vocabulary mismatch, emotional charge, unspoken assumptions, and tone-content conflict.
+None are anyone's fault — all are the sender's responsibility.
+The sender is the only party with leverage to close the gap.

-The practical fix is mechanical.
+The fix is mechanical.
 Match vocabulary explicitly.
-Name the assumption you are working from before stating the conclusion.
-Then — and this is the part most people skip — ask the listener to repeat back what they heard.
-Respond to what they actually received, not to what you said.
-Over a few weeks this collapses the distortion toward zero.
+Name the assumption before stating the conclusion.
+Then — the part most people skip — ask the listener to repeat back what they heard.
+Respond to what they received, not to what you said.
+Over weeks the distortion collapses toward zero.

 Concepts referenced